Prenk Pervizi: Family roots

-The Pervizi family from Skuraj village in present-day Milot, Kurbin were a notable Catholic lineage from north of Albania.
-The name comes from its founder Pervizi, the Great of Skuraj of Kurbini, who lived in the fourteenth and fifteenth centuries.
+The Pervizi family, from the village of Skuraj in present-day Milot, Kurbin were a notable Catholic lineage from northern Albania.
+They took the name from their founder, Pervizi the Great of Skuraj of Kurbini, who lived in the 14th-15th century.
 It was said that he had strongly opposed the Ottoman invasion and had not agreed to bow to their tempting offers, for which he was killed by the Turks.
-It was five centuries before the name of Pervizi returned to prominence in the history of Albania.
-This happened in the period of the National Awakening, when Gjin Pjeter Mark Pervizi from Skuraj distinguished himself as head of the popular uprising of Kurbini-Kruja (1912) against the Turkish domination conducted successfully and raising of the national flag in Milot regional center, on the same day of the Albanian Declaration of Independence 28 November 1912 in Vlore, by patriots led by Ismail Qemali.
+It would be five centuries before the name of Pervizi returned to prominence in the history of Albania.
+This happened during the National Awakening, when Gjin Pjeter Mark Pervizi from Skuraj distinguished himself as Leader of the Uprising of Kurbin-Kruja (1912) against the Turkish domination, and successfully raised of the national flag in the regional center of Milot, on the same day of the Albanian Declaration of Independence, 28 November 1912, by patriots led by Ismail Qemali.

-Born 4 May 1897 at Skuraj, Kurbin, Albania, Prenk Pervizi would go on to be considered a patriot, a military leader and a character of great significance and importance in the modern history of Albania.
+Born 4 May 1897 in Skuraj, Kurbin, Prenk Pervizi would go on to be considered a patriot, a military leader and a character of great significance and importance in the modern history of Albania.